 Where the total number of weeks taken exceeds 26 weeks, or where more than four weeks’ unpaid parental leave has been taken, your right to return is the same as your right when returning from Additional Maternity Leave.
 In other words, you are entitled to return to the same job, unless it is not reasonably practicable, in which case you have a right to return to a suitable and appropriate job on no less favourable terms and conditions.

-If you are returning to work after a period of adoption leave, your rights mirror those of an employee who has taken maternity leave.
-The Shared Parental Leave regime applies equally to adopting parents.
+If you are returning to work after a period of adoption leave, your rights are the same as those of an employee who has taken maternity leave.
+In other words, the extent of protection depends on whether you return after Ordinary or Additional Adoption Leave.
+The Shared Parental Leave regime also applies to adopting parents.
 More information on adoption leave.

 It is not possible to take annual leave during maternity leave, so you will have built up plenty of holiday that you will need to take.
 You might want to add it to the end of your maternity leave in one block, or you might spread it over a period of weeks, enabling you to build up your hours gradually when you return to work.
 In any event, you will need to follow your employer’s rules on giving notice to take holiday.
 Speak to your employer about what arrangement works best for you.